instantOS/instantLOCK/README.md

 --------

 ## Usage
-lock the screen and show a random dad joke
+lock the screen and show a random dad joke or default message (depends on setting)
 ```
 ilock
 ```